-The ECO must also undertake a final inspection (audit) 6 months after completion of construction activities.
+The ECO must also undertake a final inspection (audit) 3 months of completion of construction activities.
 The purpose of this final inspection is to ensure that the rehabilitation measures applied at the conclusion of the construction phase have been sufficient to promote the successful rehabilitation of the site, and to identify any further issues that require attention or follow-up.